 You use the scripting function of Enterprise Architect to simulate a SysML model from a Parametric diagram, using the 'Simulation Configuration' dialog.

-This is limited when compared to the OpenModelica-based simulation, because the behavior of each Constraint Block is represented by a script that calculates outputs from a known set of inputs instead of solving for the unknowns dynamically.
+This facility is in addition to the full SysML Parametric Simulation also provided in Enterprise Architect.
+The simpler simulation has less functionality when compared to the OpenModelica-based or Simulink-based simulation, because the behavior of each Constraint Block is represented by a script that calculates outputs from a known set of inputs instead of solving for the unknowns dynamically.